-Proposals for extensions must demonstrate through good design that an acceptable standard of privacy can be maintained.
+Proposals for extensions must demonstrate through good design that an acceptable standard of privacy can be maintained between opposing and neighbouring properties.
+Principal windows in the side elevations of habitable rooms at upper floor levels should be avoided where the privacy of neighbouring occupiers will be compromised.
 Where privacy is to be protected by distance alone, a minimum of 21 metres will be required between the facing windows of habitable rooms of opposing homes.
-The use of obscure glazing in habitable rooms will not be an acceptable measure to overcome the provisions of this policy if this is deemed to provide a sub-standard level of accommodation.
+Exceptions may be made for the facing windows of ground floor habitable rooms where adequate screening exists and in cases where normal standards of separation cannot be achieved and existing standards will not be eroded by accepting distances of less than 21 metres.
+In all situations the use of obscure glazing in the principal windows of habitable rooms will not be an acceptable measure to overcome the provisions of this policy as this is deemed to provide a substandard level of accommodation.

-Habitable areas are defined as living rooms, studies, dining rooms, kitchens with dining areas, and bedrooms.
+Habitable areas are defined as living rooms, bedrooms, studies, dining rooms, and kitchens with dining areas.